Yeti-Media/anakin-daemons/README-How To Test.txt

         |-->examples/-->simpleTest/-->...
         |           |--> ... /
         |-->logs/
-        |-->Anakin
         |-->Script.sql

 Examples folder must contain your test inputs and outputs (see simpleTest dir as an example).
 Logs folder will be your output logs/pipes for debug.
-Anakin is a binary compiled in “COMPILE_FOR_TESTING” mode (see CompileConfigurations.hpp).
 Script.sql is the script used for database creation, but without the “drop table/database” statements at the beginning.
 Once you configure this files anywhere except in anakin project directories (use TestDir.zip content as an example), you can compile and run anakin in “COMPILE_FOR_BIN_ACCEPTANCE_TESTING” mode (see CompileConfigurations.hpp) to run the simulated acceptance tests.

 The steps for running a acceptance test are:

         a) setup the testing directory
-        b) compile Anakin in “COMPILE_FOR_TESTING” mode, and move the binary to the testing directory
-        c) compile the project in “COMPILE_FOR_BIN_ACCEPTANCE_TESTING” mode
+        b) compile the project in “COMPILE_FOR_BIN_ACCEPTANCE_TESTING” mode
-        d) run the compiled program with the the testing directory path as an argument
+        c) run the compiled program with the the testing directory path as an argument